kljensen/semiuniq/README.md

+# Semiuniq

-# Semiuniq - a fast uniq-like tool for removing nearby duplicated lines in a file
+A fast uniq-like tool for removing nearby repeated lines in a file.

-The `semiuniq` program reads over lines of input and write lines of output that are "semi-unique" by eliminating duplicate lines that are close to each other.
+The `semiuniq` program reads over lines of input and write lines of output that are "semi-unique" by eliminating repeated lines that are close to each other.
 It is like [GNU
 uniq](https://www.gnu.org/software/coreutils/manual/html_node/uniq-invocation.html)
 but 1) does not require sorting the input and 2) does not guarantee global